 What’s the Penalty for Stealing from a Trust?

-If the trustee breached their duties, they would have to pay back what they took, out of their own money and/or assets.
+If the trustee breached their duties, they must pay back what they took, using their own money and/or assets.
 Usually, a trustee can use trust assets to pay an attorney to defend themselves in trust-related litigation.
-If fraud is found, a judge may require the trustee to pay the legal fees and court costs.
+If fraud is found, a judge will usually require the trustee to pay the legal fees and court costs.

 What Other Claims Could There Be in a Trust Fraud Case?